 Applicants with clearly identified career goals related to public health are encouraged to apply.
 Preference is given to applicants who have employment or volunteer experience in a public health or related agency.
-For application and additional information for the Online M.P.H., please vist the online program webpage.
-For application and additional information for the On-Campus/Hybrid program, please visit the college webpage.
+For application and additional information for the Online M.P.H., please visit the online program webpage.